Pippadi/bf8b/src/README.md

 3. UART RX
 4. UART TX

-Nonaligned accesses are supported, with the memory interface handling the necessary read-modify-write cycles for writes.
+Nonaligned accesses are supported, with the memory interface handling the necessary byte enables and data shifting.

 ##### Ports